-The All University Hearing Board (AUHB) is comprised of the seven (7) justices of the ASCSU Supreme Court, a representative from each specific community or area that may be subject to proceedings before the AUHB, to be identified and appointed by the Director, and two (2) staff members from the Student Resolution Center.
+The All University Hearing Board (AUHB) is comprised of the seven (7) justices of the ASCSU Supreme Court, representatives from specific communities or areas that may be subject to proceedings before the AUHB, to be identified and appointed by the Director, and two (2) staff members from the Student Resolution Center.
 Each individual on the AUHB shall serve two year terms and be trained regarding conflict resolution and student conduct policies, procedures and philosophies.

 For each AUHB case to be heard, a committee comprised of AUHB members shall be formed to hear the case and include the following: